RikkaCCLC/RikkaCCLC/README.md

 ## :handshake: Nice to see ya~

 I am a **Mathematics applied mathematics** student at CSU :cn: (Central South University, Changsha, China), and I decided to share the codes I wrote for those CS courses as well as some other open-source projects that I work on.
-Besides, I mainly work on **back-end** developing and **ML boosting**.

 Hopefully, those information can help you for your career as a pro coder.
 I'd appreciate it if you can **give me a star~**